-YES service providers will be required to enter service delivery data into one of the two official management information systems (MIS): (1) Indiana Career Connect (ICC) for WIOA Youth and State funded programs; and (2) Efforts to Outcomes (ETO) for non-WIOA Youth funded programs.
-Services providers who are granted any amount of WIOA Youth or state funds are required to enter data into ICC and are required to collect appropriate and accurate data for entry in the MIS in a timely manner.
+YES Indy service providers will be required to enter service delivery data into up to two official management information systems (MIS): (1) Indiana Career Connect (ICC) for WIOA Youth and State funded programs; and (2) Efforts to Outcomes (ETO) for non-WIOA Youth funded programs.
+Service providers who are granted any amount of WIOA Youth or state funds are required to enter data into ICC and are required to collect appropriate and accurate data for entry in the MIS in a timely manner.

-Data collected in ICC will be used to evaluate YES outcomes based on the following set of WIOA key performance indicators:
+a.
+Data collected in ICC will be used to evaluate YES Indy outcomes based on the following set of WIOA key performance indicators:

-- Percentage of program participants who are in education or training services, or in unsubsidized employment during second quarter after exit; - Percentage of program participants who are in education or training services, or in unsubsidized employment during fourth quarter after exit; - 3) Median earnings of participants in unsubsidized employment during the second quarter after exit; - Percentage of participants who obtain a recognized postsecondary credential, secondary school diploma or equivalent during participation or within one year after program exit; - 5) Percentage of participants who are in education that leads to a recognized postsecondary credential or employment during a program year, achieving measurable gains; and - 6) Indicators of effectiveness of core program serving employers.

-Data collected in ETO will be used to evaluate YES outcomes based on the following set of community performance indicators:

-- 1) Serve 50% of the 30,000 Opportunity Youth population in Central Indiana by 2022; - 2) Conduct outreach, recruitment, and engagement on behalf of the YES to serve 30,000 Opportunity Youth in Marion County; and iii.
+- Percentage of program participants who are in education or training services, or in unsubsidized employment during second quarter after exit; - Percentage of program participants who are in education or training services, or in unsubsidized employment during fourth quarter after exit; - Median earnings of participants in unsubsidized employment during the second quarter after exit; - Percentage of participants who obtain a recognized postsecondary credential, secondary school diploma or equivalent during participation or within one year after program exit; - Percentage of participants who are in education that leads to a recognized postsecondary credential or employment during a program year, achieving measurable gains; and - Indicators of effectiveness of core program serving employers. - b.
+Data collected in ETO will be used to evaluate YES Indy outcomes based on the following set of community performance indicators: - Serve 50% of the 30,000 Opportunity Youth population in Central Indiana by 2022; - Conduct outreach, recruitment, and engagement on behalf of YES Indy to serve 30,000 Opportunity Youth in Marion County; and - Enroll 490 Marion County Opportunity Youth in EmployIndy - c.
+Respondents to this RFP must complete Attachment F, Projected Outcomes and submit with the full proposal.

+iii.
 Quality Assurance